ReactForAll/React-Course/Level_6/1. Interfaces and Inheritance/SCRIPT.md

 }
 ```

-When you're working with an api, you can use the interface to define what the response should look like.
+When you're working with an API, you can use the interface to define what the response should look like.

 An added advantage of using interfaces is you can extend an interface to define another that is more specific than the interface.